6 mins read

 Before the rise of modern astronomy, the event of a Solar Eclipse would have provoked an appropriately divine interpretation.
 For the Inca of Peru, whose Empire extended to the very peaks of the Andes, the disappearance of the sun was taken as an ill omen, a sign of godly displeasure.
 On occasion, it was said that an eclipse could be appeased by nothing else except a human sacrifice.
 When the planets moved in strange ways, the ancient world sought often unthinkable solutions.

 But our ambitions are different from those of the Inca – the “people of the mountains” (as they were known, fearfully, by the indigenous Charrúa people of 16th century Argentina).
-Instead, our aim — this December — is to celebrate the eclipse by raising a glass – and travelling to the exact place in Argentina where it’ll be revealed at its most strikingly intense – the “G eclipse point”.
+Instead, our aim — this December — is to celebrate the eclipse by raising a glass – and traveling to the exact place in Argentina where it’ll be revealed at its most strikingly intense – the “G eclipse point”.
 Rather than trembling in fear, we’ll create a space where you can absorb this extraordinary event with your nearest and dearest – experiencing a journey (and a journey’s end) that only a handful of people will ever have accomplished.
 What’s more, it will exactly embody the ever-important attitude of replacing fear with hope; of caring, not scaring.
 If once we feared the moment when the sun was “eaten,” today we will come together and celebrate it as a start of something new.

 But in order to experience the eclipse at its most intense, you’ll first need to embark on a journey to parts and places unknown.